 One might think of emotions as waves of energy that flow through our bodies and communicate to us.
 They can be short-lived, such as a flash of annoyance at a friend or co-worker, or long-lasting, such as sadness over the loss of a loved one.
 Our emotions also provide bodily sensations and can give us clues as to what we are feeling.
 For example, anxiety can feel like a tightening in the throat, and sadness can feel like a sense of heaviness in the chest.

 All of our emotions indicate a need, and when we meet that need through some sort of action tendency, it can help reduce the intensity of the emotion.
 We can’t behave well if we don’t feel well.
-Therefore, when we meet our needs or have someone help with Experiencing emotions has been a significant part of human evolution and our survival as a species.
-When felt fully, emotions can help us live a more connected and full life.
+Therefore, when we meet our needs or have someone help with our emotional needs, it can provide a sense of relief, allowing us to better navigate various circumstances.

 Here are some ways to connect with and understand your emotions: